AI Content Farms Are Killing Search

 The Scale of the Problem

 The numbers are staggering.
-According to iPullRank's analysis of AI content collapse, experts estimate 90% of online content may be AI-generated within two years.
+According to iPullRank's analysis of AI content collapse, Rewrite to 'machine-written' or 'generated by algorithms'.
 We're approaching a future where most of what you find searching for answers wasn't written by anyone who actually knows anything about the topic.

 Content farms aren't new - they've existed since the early days of SEO.
 But AI changed the economics.
 What used to require hiring low-wage writers now requires only API credits.
 A single person can generate thousands of articles per day.
 The marginal cost of content creation has collapsed to nearly zero.